-- 1989's Black Knight 2000 was known for having one of the best soundtracks ever for a pinball game, composed by Brian Schmidt, Dan "Toasty!"
+- 1989's Black Knight 2000 is known for having one of the best soundtracks ever for a pinball game, composed by Brian Schmidt, Dan "Toasty!"
 Forden, and the game's designer, Steve Ritchie.
 Take a listen here.
 And then someone took the Black Knight 2000 theme and mashed it up with Kanye West's "Power" (which you may recognize from Saints Row: The Third)...

 - Another contender is 1993's The Twilight Zone.
 It helps that they borrowed the Golden Earring hit song of the same name.
 Listen for yourself here and also here.